micgonzalez/DSC-680-Fall-2020-Portfolio-Projects/README.md

 # Preview

 ## Project One
 ![Preview of the Pair Plot created from this project.](https://raw.githubusercontent.com/micgonzalez/DSC680-Fall-2020-Portfolio-Projects/master/project_one/dataset_pair_plot_correlations_screenshot.png)

-This heatmap was created from this project to convey my findings to the public.
+This pair plot was created from this project to convey my findings to the public.

 ## Project Two
 ![Preview of the heatmap created from this project.](https://raw.githubusercontent.com/micgonzalez/DSC680-Fall-2020-Portfolio-Projects/master/project_two/DSC_680_Project_02_heatmap_py.png)

+This heatmap was created from this project to convey my findings to the public.

 ## Project Three
 coming soon.